cirrusidentity/docker-simplesamlphp/README.md

 # Environmental variables

+ * SSP_ADMIN_PASSWORD The admin password.
+Defaults to '123' (same as regular SSP).
+For production you should use a hash or other authsource.
  * SSP_APACHE_ALIAS The apache path to map to simplesamlphp.
 Defaults to '/simplesaml'
  * SSP_ENABLED_MODULES The SSP modules that should be enabled.
 Example: 'cron metarefresh' will enable cron and metarefresh modules
  * APACHE_CERT_NAME The certificate name used for SSL.
 Apache expects to find `/etc/ssl/certs/${APACHE_CERT_NAME}.pem` and `/etc/ssl/private/${APACHE_CERT_NAME}.key`